+(Applicable as of 28 November 2024)
-- 8.1 The bearing strength of a pavement shall be determined. - 8.2 The bearing strength of a pavement intended for aircraft of apron (ramp) mass greater than 5,700kg shall be made available using the aircraft classification number pavement classification number (ACN-PCN) method by reporting all of the following information: - (a) the pavement classification number (PCN); - (b) pavement type for ACN-PCN determination; - (c) subgrade strength category; - (d) maximum allowable tire pressure category or maximum allowable tire pressure value; and - (e) evaluation method.

-Note. - If necessary, PCNs may be published to an accuracy of one-tenth of a whole number.

-8.3 The pavement classification number (PCN) reported shall indicate that an aircraft with an aircraft classification number (ACN) equal to or less than the reported PCN can operate on the pavement subject to any limitation on the tire pressure, or aircraft all-up mass for specified aircraft type(s).

-Note. - Different PCNs may be reported if the strength of the pavement is subject to significant seasonal variation.

-- 8.4 The ACN of an aircraft shall be determined in accordance with the standard procedures associated with the ACN-PCN method. - 8.5 For the purposes of determining the ACN, the behaviour of a pavement shall be classified as equivalent to a rigid or flexible construction. - 8.6 Information on pavement type for ACN-PCN determination, subgrade strength category, maximum allowable tire pressure category and evaluation method shall be reported using the following codes:
+- 8.1 The bearing strength of a pavement shall be determined. - 8.2 The bearing strength of a pavement intended for aircraft of apron (ramp) mass greater than 5 700 kg shall be made available using the aircraft classification rating-pavement classification rating (ACR-PCR) method by reporting all of the following information: - a) pavement classification rating (PCR) and numerical value; - b) pavement type for ACR-PCR determination; - c) subgrade strength category; - d) maximum allowable tire pressure category or maximum allowable tire pressure value; and - e) evaluation method. - Note.- Guidance on reporting and publishing of PCRs is contained in the Aerodrome Design Manual (Doc 9157, Part 3). - 8.3 The PCR reported shall indicate that aircraft with an aircraft classification rating (ACR) equal to or less than the reported PCR may operate on the pavement subject to any limitation on the tire pressure or aircraft all-up mass for specified aircraft type(s). - Note.- Different PCRs may be reported if the strength of the pavement is subject to significant seasonal variation. - 8.4 The ACR of an aircraft shall be determined in accordance with the standard procedures associated with the ACR-PCR method. - Note.- The standard procedures for determining the ACR of an aircraft are given in the Aerodrome Design Manual - (Doc 9157), Part 3.
+For convenience, dedicated software is available on the ICAO website for computing any aircraft ACR at any mass on rigid and flexible pavements for the four standard subgrade strength categories detailed in 8.6 b) below. - 8.5 For the purposes of determining the ACR, the behaviour of a pavement shall be classified as equivalent to a rigid or flexible construction. - 8.6 Information on pavement type for ACR-PCR determination, subgrade strength category, maximum allowable tire pressure category and evaluation method shall be reported using the following codes:

+) Pavement type for ACR-PCR determination:

 Code

-Rigid Pavement R
+Rigid pavement R

-Flexible Pavement F
+Flexible pavement F

-Note. - If the actual construction is composite or non-standard, include a note to example 2 below). that effect (see
+Note.- If the actual construction is composite or non-standard, include a note to that effect (see example 2 below)